yxtay/yxtay.github.io/_posts/2020-06-09-setting-jekyll-themes-on-github-pages.md

 go through the [Jekyll documentation][jekyll-docs].
 In essence, you are required to set up the following
 4 folders and their associated content.
+These set the theme page layouts, appearance and functionality.

 - `/_includes`: HTML components used in page layouts
 - `/_layouts`: HTML page layouts